grafana/loki/docs/sources/operations/storage/_index.md

 The following are supported for the index:

+- [Single Store (boltdb-shipper) - Recommended for 2.0 and newer](boltdb-shipper/) index store which stores boltdb index files in the object store
 - [Amazon DynamoDB](https://aws.amazon.com/dynamodb)
 - [Google Bigtable](https://cloud.google.com/bigtable)
 - [Apache Cassandra](https://cassandra.apache.org)
 - [BoltDB](https://github.com/boltdb/bolt) (doesn't work when clustering Loki)
-- [BoltDB Shipper](boltdb-shipper/) EXPERIMENTAL index store which stores boltdb index files in the object store

 The following are supported for the chunks: